 I was able to do amazing things and become an executive producer at a public television station here, locally, and bring people in and bring young people in to take their rightful place behind the camera, as an executive producer of the community affairs department.

-If there’s one thing in the world that you could change, what would it would it be?
+If there’s one thing in the world that you could change, what would it be?

 I want us to have a deeper love as the first people.
 When the world sees how our humanity is playing first, out of [love for] one another.
 That’s going to change things in the world.
 I want us to matter to one another more.
 That is where my energy is now — trying to have the courage to lift that up, and even correct where I fall short in that.